hmrc/income-tax-mtd-changelog/README.md

 ---

+### 5 June 2024

+The following changes are now available in Sandbox for all versions of the below APIs.

+#### CIS Deductions API

+##### Fixed

+INVALID_REQUEST is no longer incorrectly returned when the following endpoints are used:
+* Retrieve CIS Deductions for Subcontractor
+* Amend CIS Deductions for Subcontractor
+* Delete CIS Deductions for Subcontractor

+---

 ### 4 June 2024

 The following changes are now available in Sandbox and Production for all versions of the below APIs.